yanchenglee98/tp/docs/UserGuide.md

 This command helps you delete a resident from Hall-y.

 Let's say a resident Alex Yeoh has left the hall recently, and you wish to remove his details.
-Assume that Alex Yeoh is the first resident in the resident list.
+Assume that Alex Yeoh is the first resident in the resident list, as shown in the image below.
 ![](https://i.imgur.com/ySRPLtS.png)

 You can remove him from Hall-y by typing in the command with these parameters using the following format: